dotnet/fsharp/scratch/docs/Log.md

         yDisFoo),
     zDisFoo)
 ```
 I've put this together by basically mapping what was done for monads onto applicatives.
 I've not really thought this through in terms of whether it actually solves a problem someone could have.
-Could just work off ScottW's `trace` example: https://fsharpforfunandprofit.com/posts/computation-expressions-builder-part6/ for now
+Could just work off [ScottW's `trace` example](https://fsharpforfunandprofit.com/posts/computation-expressions-builder-part6/) for now.

+## 2018-09-19

+One other thing I haven't considered: What happens for `and!` / `anduse!` when the "name" is `_`?

+Alternative applicatives work now. `yield!` does the alternation because of the previously discussed issues with `yield` (forces loads of inputs to be re-evaluated and makes the desugaring unclear, whereas `yield!` enables you to say precisely what to evaluate, since its exactly what you put on the RHS), the cost being mainly that you may need to open a new `opt { }`